-An artisan through and through, Cid hates having others interfere with his artistic vision.
+Cid is a consummate craftsman.
+He also refuses to take part in any underhanded undertakings.
 He resents having the airship used for military purposes, but he's been appointed chief of Airship Corps Maintenance by royal decree.

 He has lost his wife and now lives alone with his daughter.
-He regrets never having had a son to whom to pass things along and has taken a shine to Cecil; he has let the boy ride his prototype airships ever since Cecil's early youth.
+He regrets never having had a son to follow in his footsteps and has taken a shine to Cecil; he has let the boy ride his prototype airships ever since Cecil's early youth.

 Those Who Devote Their Lives to the Joy of Creation

-Engineers are those who belong to the Airship Maintenance Unit; they supervise the Baronian Airship Corps and repair their airships.
-Only those who have mastered piloting the airships Cid has developed can enlist in the highly elite Airship Corps.
-At present, the Airship Corps holds the highest position in all of Baron.
+Engineers belong to the Airship Maintenance Unit; they report to the Baronian Airship Corps and repair their airships.
+Only those who have mastered piloting the airships Cid has developed can enlist in the highly-selective Airship Corps.
+At present, the Airship Corps holds the highest position of power and authority in all of Baron.

-But among the engineers are naturally a great many imbued with vast creative spirit.
-The very job of being an auxiliary of the Airship Corps, Baron's front line of defense, is super-hard; to the Engineers, however, it's merely an extension of their existing interests, and the challenge makes them all the merrier.
+But the engineers naturally count a great many imbued with vast creative spirit among their number.
+As one might expect, the task of providing support for the Airship Corps, Baron's front line of defense, is extraordinarily demanding.
+To the Engineers, however, it merely represents an extension of their existing interests, and the challenge makes them all the merrier.

 Hammers are just hammers, and in the hands of everyone but Cid, they're nothing but tools.

 Cid, however, with his knowledge of machines, can use these hammers as weapons.
-He can instantly analyze a machine's structure; since he can discover all one's weak points in a single shot, it would be advisable to use them to deliver a sudden, surprise blow to the enemy.
+He can instantly analyze a machine's structure and discover an enemy's weak points all - an ability that would be best used to deliver a surprise attack.
 Of course, he can also exercise this ability on non-mechanical, organic enemies.

-The hammer generally preferred by artisans; also available on the open market.
-Cid uses it, too, to conduct repairs on the airships.
-They're advertised as being strong and sturdy, but they're not promoted as potential weapons.
+The hammer generally preferred by artisans, available on the open market.
+Cid uses it, too, to perform repairs on the airships.
+These hammers are advertised as being strong and sturdy, but they're not promoted as potential weapons.